kcc343/kcc343/README.md

 -->

 My name is Kelly and I'm a University of Washington-Bothell student I have been coding since middle school, starting with HTML.
-- 🔭 I’m currently working on Fullstack[]
+- 🔭 I’m currently working on [Fullstackopen Exercises](https://github.com/kcc343/kcc343-FullStackExercises)
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ReactJS
-- 😄 Pronouns: ...
+- 😄 Pronouns: she/her